ZhianMai/Multi-threading-in-Java/README.md

 This demo compares performance on two different strategies of locking: using one lock for all synced variable, and each variable uses one specific lock.

+#### 3.3 Synchronized Static Method  :link:[link](src/johnston/thread/thread_safety_and_locking/StaticMethodLock.java)
+Using synchronized keyword to modify static method is different to modify non-static method.
+Synchronized non-static method is object-level lock, while synchronized static method is class-level lock.

+This demo shows that threads from two different objects can access a synchronized non-static method at the same time, while synchronized static method allows only one thread entered at the same time.

 ## 4.

 ## 5. Demos of Using Multi-threading